reshmabidikar/slate/source/includes/_invoice.md

 ## Template

 A template is a document based on [**mustache**](https://mustache.github.io/) that provides the layout information for invoices.
-The template will be trnslated according to the translation table, if any, and the invoice data will be filled in by the Kill Bill system.
+The template will be translated according to the translation table, if any, and the invoice data will be filled in by the Kill Bill system.
 Refer to our [Internationalization manual](https://docs.killbill.io/latest/internationalization.html#_language_translations) for an introduction.

 ### Upload the manualPay invoice template for the tenant